-The OCI must impart key messages to the Public and the Membership
+The OCI’s role is to impart key messages to the Public

 The Public